smartsheet-platform/smartsheet-csharp-sdk/ADVANCED.md

     }
 }
 ```
-## Working With SmartsheetGov.com Accounts
+## Working With Smartsheetgov.com Accounts

-If you need to access SmartsheetGov you will need to specify the SmartsheetGov API URI as the base URI during creation of the Smartsheet client object.
+If you need to access Smartsheetgov you will need to specify the Smartsheetgov API URI as the base URI during creation of the Smartsheet client object.
 SmartsheetGov uses a base URI of https://api.smartsheetgov.com/2.0/.
 The base URI is defined as a constant in the SmartsheetBuilder class (i.e. `SmartsheetBuilder.GOV_BASE_URI`).

-Invoke the SmartsheetBuilder with the base URI pointing to SmartsheetGov:
+Invoke the SmartsheetBuilder with the base URI pointing to Smartsheetgov:

 ```csharp
 using Smartsheet.Api;